Gaussian and bootstrap approximations for functional principal component regression: Introduction

 As a statistical application, we illustrate our finding through hypothesis testing for the significance of the slope function $\beta$.
 Namely, we construct the $L^2$ and supremum norms of the functional statistic $T_{0,J} \equiv \sqrt{n/J} \widehat{\ga}_J^{1/2}\hat{\beta}_J$ as test statistics for $H_0:\beta=0$, with their sampling distributions approximated by the proposed bootstrap method.
-Notably, this supremum-norm statistic has not be previously analyzed in the functional regression literature, and its approximate sampling distribution is far from straightforward to derive.
+Notably, this supremum-norm statistic has not been previously analyzed in the functional regression literature, and its approximate sampling distribution is far from straightforward to derive.
 In contrast, the $L^2$-based statistic corresponds to a classical quadratic-form statistic \citep{KSM16}, and existing bootstrap results \cite[e.g.,][]{KH24} may follow as consequences of our theory that is established under weaker assumptions.
-Through numerical studies, we demonstrate that the resulting procedures yield more powerful tests than several state-of-the-art tests for $H_0:\beta=0$, showcasing the practical relevance of our finding.
+Through numerical studies, we demonstrate that the resulting tests for $H_0:\beta=0$ are competitive with several state-of-the-art testing methods, showcasing the practical relevance of our finding.

+Our approximation results also lead to an important implication for inference on the projection of $\beta$ along a direction $v \in \HH$.
+In particular, the resulting inference is valid even when the scaling $\tau_J(v)$ defined in \autoref{thmProj} grows faster than $J$, a regime not covered by the classical results of \cite{CMS07, GM11, KH16a}.
+Thus, under minimal assumptions, the main result of this paper provides a counterpart to the projection-inference results in \cite{YDN23RB}, even when the direction $v$ is non-random.

 It is our view that these findings will have substantial impact on the regression literature involving infinite‑dimensional data and infinite-dimensional parameters, as many existing approaches for SoFR models have been successfully extended to far more general settings.
 For example, methods developed for SoFR with a single functional regressor naturally extend to SoFR with multivariate functional regressors \citep[Section~4]{CGLC24}, generalized SoFR models \citep{DPZ12, SC15}, non-linear functional regression \citep{MY08, PCTM18}, SoFR with extra scalar covariates \citep{KXYZ16, LZ20}, models involving functional responses \citep{KMSZ08, CM13}, and even regression frameworks with manifold data \citep{CP25}.
 Consequently, although our theoretical and methodological advancements are rooted in the simple SoFR setting, they are poised to influence a broad class of functional regression models and to support future advances across this expanding research area.